TerminalAddict/loudas.com-website/_posts/2021-06-21-GWM-Cannon-Hard-Lid.md

 And .. my new favourite shop !!!
 [Co-Mac](https://www.comac.co.nz){: target="_blank" %}
 This store is amazing !
-They have everything you could possibly imaging for fabrication.
+They have everything you could possibly imagine for fabrication.
 In my case, recessed tie downs, slam door latches, pop-up handles, gas struts .. etc etc etc.

 Then Bipin and I start work!